yandex-cloud/docs/en/compute/operations/vm-connect/ssh.md

 ## Connecting to a VM {#vm-connect}

-You can connect to a virtual machine with the `RUNNING` status over SSH.
+You can connect to a virtual machine in a `RUNNING` status over SSH.
 Some time may be required to initialize all the services after the VM [starts](../vm-control/vm-stop-and-start.md#start).
 If there is a connection error, retry after several minutes.

 To connect, you can use the `ssh` utility on Linux/macOS/Windows 10 and [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/) on Windows 7/8.